aashrithapasunuru/aashrithapasunuru/Notes/Linux.md

 - --help will list of all possible commands.
 - man command - manual pages. eg man ls - gives documentation of ls. .

-- COMMANDS :  1) Touch - create file 2 )mkdir - make directory - create a folder 3) cp-copy-Copy a file or folder 4) mv-move-Move a file or folder 5)  rm-remove- Remove a file or folder 6) file	-file	-Determine the type of a  file.
+- **Linux COMMANDS** :  1) Touch - create file 2 )mkdir - make directory - create a folder 3) cp-copy-Copy a file or folder 4) mv-move-Move a file or folder 5)  rm-remove- Remove a file or folder 6) file	-file	-Determine the type of a  file.
 - To remove file or directory we will using command rm .
 The command -> rm -R filename . -R is switch.
 - su command- used to switch btw users on linux .
 Things to know 1) user we wish to switch 2) user password .
 It will previous user home directory.
 - -l or --login .
 When used after su command , it will show current user home directory. eg su -l username.